 Details of your professional online presence e.g. LinkedIn profile

-Your employment status and details including salary and benefits, where relevant, records relating to sickness and attendance, performance, disciplinary, conduct and grievances e.g. if you instruct us on matter related to your employment or in which your employment status or income is relevant
+Your employment status and details including salary and benefits, where relevant, records relating to sickness and attendance, performance, disciplinary, conduct and grievances e.g. if you instruct us on a matter related to your employment or in which your employment status or income is relevant

 Details of your financial situation e.g. if we are giving you investment advice

 Details of your pension arrangements, e.g. if you instruct us on a pension matter or in relation to financial arrangements following the breakdown of a relationship